Montandalar/cs_waypoints/README.md

 * .wp_search: searches for saved waypoints near te current location with DELTA=10

 * .wp_shift AXIS DISTANCE: moves you on the given axis the given distance

+* .wp_grep NAME:  search for NAME in the waypoint names